mys-lang/package-net/examples/tcp/README.rst

    Disconnected.

 Start a TCP client in another terminal.
-It connects to the server and writes ``Hello!`` to it.
+It connects to the server and writes ``Hi!`` to it.
 The server responds with the same data and then the connections is closed.

 .. code-block:: text